juliushekkala/ohjelmistoprojekti/src/datavaliddocs.md

 Checks if schemas have appropriate formats and maximum and minimum defined Failure in this test can expose the server to attacks with unexpected inputs.
 This can lead to server crashes. key = numeric_schemas

+## objectSchemaIssues
+Checks schemas type 'object'
+Checks if schemas have properties defined, additional properties blocked and subschemas have types Failures in this test can effectively allow possible attackers to send any data to the server key = object_schemas